Definitive laws regulate the relationship between the landlord and the tenant

 - Tenant sub-lets the property or any part thereof without obtaining the landlord’s approval in writing.
 In this case, the eviction will apply to both the tenant and sub-tenant.

 - Tenant uses the property or allows others to use it for any illegal purpose or for a purpose which breaches public order or morals.

-- Tenant of commercial property leaves the property unoccupied for no valid reason for thirty consecutive days or ninety non-consecutive days within the same year, unless agreed otherwise by both parties.
+- Tenant of commercial property leaves the property unoccupied for no valid reason for 30 consecutive days or 90 non-consecutive days within the same year, unless agreed otherwise by both parties.